Designs, an Introduction

 Whereas a patent confers generally wide protection for an invention, the protection afforded by a registered design is limited to the specific appearance of the article so registered.
 This protection does not extend to the underlying principle or the functional purpose of the article.

-Design registration is particularly suitable for articles which are not new in their underlying concept, but which have been re-designed to give them a more striking or pleasing appearance or to make them more fit for the function they perform.
+Design registration is particularly suitable for articles that are not new in their underlying concept, but which have been re-designed to give them a more striking or pleasing appearance or to make them more fit for the function they perform.
 Many products of industrial and other designers which, by their nature, may be unsuitable for patent protection can be effectively protected by design registration.

 Whereas a patent is primarily intended to cover the conceptual features of an invention underlying potentially a range of embodiments, a design registration covers the form and outer appearance of an article.
 In certain cases, it is advisable to have parallel design and patent protection for an article.
 Barring these differences between patents and designs, many similarities do exist concerning the application and rights afforded to the proprietor in both cases.

-2. Validity requirements in general
+2. Validity Requirements in General

-As design laws are not universal, some discrepancies exist between the validity requirements for designs in the different countries.
+As design laws are not universal, some discrepancies exist between the validity requirements for designs in different countries.

-In general, to qualify for valid design protection, a design must be new and original and generally of an utilitarian nature, keeping in mind that valid designs are dependent on their visual appearances as judged solely by the eye.
+In general, to qualify for valid design protection, a design must be new and original and generally of a utilitarian nature, keeping in mind that valid designs are dependent on their visual appearances as judged solely by the eye.

 A design is considered new if it does not significantly differ from known designs or combinations of known design features, i.e. the design differs from the state of the art.
 The state of the art comprises all matter available to the public, including prior design applications which have an earlier priority date.
 Thus, even if a design is new in a country in which protection is sought but is known elsewhere in the world, it will not be possible to obtain protection in that country.
 In view of the above requirement for a design to be new, it follows that a design must be kept absolutely secret until it has been included in a design application, otherwise the design will not be capable of being registered.